During an interview, you’ll likely be asked a few questions that start with “tell me about a time when…” or “give me an example of…”

 - Source your STAR answers from a variety of scenarios.

-Before your job interview, research and prepare answers for some of the most common behavioral interview questions.
-While you can’t know exactly which questions you will be asked in an interview, you can look at the job description and think of how you would approach situations involving the job’s requirements.
+Before your job interview, do some research and prepare answers for some of the most common behavioral interview questions.
+While you can’t know exactly which questions you will be asked, you can look at the job description and think of how you would approach situations involving the job’s requirements.
 Highlight how you would address those situations using your own story and the STAR method.